shiva1515/shiva1515.github.io/_posts/2019-06-08-Adversarial-Autoencoder.md

         samples = ['' for _ in range(n_batch)]
     return samples
 ```

+this code is hard to understand but once you understand you will definitely get the whole concept easily<br/>
-I hope you like it.If you have any doubts Let us know in the comments.<br/>
-What kinds of content would you like to see more on this blog?<br/>
+I hope you like it.If you have any doubts and what kinds of content would you like to see more on this blog?
+Let us know in the comments.<br/>
+till then keep learning :)

 **Refrences**<br/>
 <a href="https://www.youtube.com/channel/UCP9YJJ24w6g38VMVMm6Thtg" target="_blank">alhad kumar</a> video explanation and git hub code <a href="https://github.com/molecularsets/moses/tree/master/moses/aae" target="_blank">moses</a><br/>